 Configure Property Mappings

-Property mappings control how data from an email gets saved into your Notion database.
-Each mapping connects an email field (like the subject line) to a Notion property (like a Title column).
+Property mappings control how data from an email gets saved into your destination.
+Each mapping connects an email field (like the subject line) to a Notion property or Google Sheets column.
 Without mappings, Quicktion won't know where to put the email data.

 How to Set Up Mappings